bbcvasconcellos/Star-Wars/README.md

 `git clone` https://github.com/bbcvasconcellos/Star-Wars.git

-Once you are done, simply run `yarn` or `npm` install to setup the packages.
+Once you are done, simply run `yarn` or `npm install` to set the packages.

 # About this Project